udexon/PhosCloudless/FSR2_Benefits.md

 Actions are free software Revolution 2.0: that users can modify live + ID-less messaging.

+#### 1.1 ID-less Messaging & Cloudless Computing

+Existing cloud computing services rely on centralized identity management for coordination and messaging.
+Our ID-less messaging system enables decentralized coordination as well as bridging amongst existing cloud infrastructure, resulting in Cloudless Computing.

+This leads to truly untraceable anonymous communications, which can further enhance exchanges of cryptocurrencies, national currencies and bullions, finally bringing cryptocurrencies to 99% of the masses.

 #### 2.1 YAHUDI == One Word at A Time

 YAHUDI == Static.
 Live Edit == Dynamic modification of code.